-The team focused their efforts to computationally minimize this variation, known as technical noise, and develop a more accurate and reliable clock.
+The team focused their efforts on computationally minimizing this variation, known as technical noise, and developing a more accurate and reliable clock.

-A paper recently released in Cold Spring Laboratory’s archive BioRxIV details this methodological approach (on which Elysium’s epigenetic clock Index is based) and finds that it improves the general reliability of epigenetic clocks.
+A paper recently published in Nature Aging details this methodological approach (on which Elysium’s epigenetic clock Index is based) and finds that it improves the general reliability of epigenetic clocks.
 This enables their utility as markers to track how a person’s aging changes over both the short and long term.